Alexoat76/holbertonschool-math/0x00-math_complex/README.md

 * All your files should end with a new line. </div>
 <div style="text-align: justify">

-*A `README.md` file, at the root of the folder of the project is mandatory. </div>
+*A `README.md` file, at the root of the folder of the project.</div>

+* There should be no errors and no warnings during compilation. </div>

 <div style="text-align: justify">
-* Your code should use the Betty.
+* Your code should use the Betty style.
 It will be checked using</div>

 `betty-style.pl` and `betty-doc.pl`.</div>